sam0x17/macro_magic/README.md

    current workspace such that they are both compiled.
 Unlike with direct imports, where you explictily `use` the source crate as a dependency of the target crate, there needs to be some reason to compile the source crate, or its exported tokens will be unavailable.
+4. The export path declared by the source crate must exactly match the path you try to import in the target crate.
+If you don't manually specify an export path, then your import path should be the name of the item that `#[export_tokens]` was attached to (i.e. the `Ident`), however this approach is not recommended since you can run into collisions if you are not explicit about naming.
+For highly uniquely named items, however, this is fine.

 The vast majority of common use cases for `macro_magic` meet these criteria, but if you run into any issues where exported tokens can't be found, make sure your source crate is included